I’m OK, you’re OK.

 “It’s not something I think about,” Castigliano said, adding that Tim, his friend, neighbor and a wildland firefighter, is “just Tim.”

-The photo shoot, which started as a way to help Books to the Rescue, an organization spearheaded by Castigliano’s wife Jasmine (see related story, Page 7A), has spawned a movement.
+The photo shoot, which started as a way to help Books to the Rescue, an organization spearheaded by Castigliano’s wife Jasmine (see related item on this page), has spawned a movement.
 A Facebook page with more than 111,000 likes features not just the Whimsical Woodsman, but an ever-growing list of Friends.

 Among them are the Fabulous Farmer, Ravishing Rancher, Majestic Mountain Man, Blissful Barman, Bashful Brewer, Voluptuous Viking, Captivating Captain, Culinary Cutie, Audacious Off-roader (Wilson’s real-life brother) and Wistful Warrior.